What is copyright?

-Copyright is a collection of all rights enjoyed by the creator and/or an author of an artistic or literary work.
+Copyright is a collection of all rights enjoyed by the owner of an artistic or literary work.

 What are considered copyrightable works in the Philippines?